TillF/WASA-SED/docs/index.md

 …
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
 *year*: Year of simulation <br>
 *day*: Day of simulation <br>
 *hour*: Hour of simulation <br>
 *nbr. classes*: Number of sediment size classes considered in the simulation <br>
 *sedcomp\_outflow*: Effluent size distribution downstream the sub-basin's reservoir \[-].The total number of sediment size classes is previously specified in the file ```do.dat```.

-Example: After each time step, e.g. after one day, the reservoir of the sub-basin with the Map-ID 60 has the following effluent size distribution for the given sediment classes (e.g. three sediment classes): 0.999, 0.001, and 0.000.
-Currently, the model generates an output file for each reservoir considered in the simulation (e.g. ```res_60 _sedcomposition.out``` referred to sub-basin with Map-ID 60).
+Example: After each time step, e.g. after one day, the reservoir of the sub-basin with the ID 60 has the following effluent size distribution for the given sediment classes (e.g. three sediment classes): 0.999, 0.001, and 0.000.
+Currently, the model generates an output file for each reservoir considered in the simulation (e.g. ```res_60 _sedcomposition.out``` referred to sub-basin with ID 60).

 **9)** ```lake_inflow_r.out```